ihortistyk27/CDP_Selenium/README.txt

 link to documentation >> https://pytest-ordering.readthedocs.io/en/develop/index.html

 ############
-For the parallel run you should install this plugin 'pip install pytest-xdist', then add "-n number_of_parallel_run" to pytest.main() as argument. link to documentation >> https://pypi.org/project/pytest-parallel/
+For the parallel run you should install this plugin 'pip install pytest-parallel', then add "--tests-per-worker=2" to pytest.main() as argument and in conftest.py use decorator @pytest.fixture(scope="session") instead of
+@pytest.yield_fixture... this decorator will yield web driver per each session.

+link to documentation >> https://pypi.org/project/pytest-parallel/